 Figure 3 Laser welding overlap

-By accurately positioning the b value with a high-magnification CCD camera, a rounded laser weld can be achieved without filler wire, as shown in Figure 4b.
+With the aid of a high-magnification CCD camera, the b value can be accurately positioned, resulting in a round laser weld without the need for filler wire, as depicted in Figure 4b.

-The optimization method of the amount of overlap is suitable for plates with a thickness of 3 mm and below, where the a, b, and α values are determined by the t value.
+This optimization method for the amount of overlap is most suitable for plates with a thickness of 3 mm or less, wherein the values for a, b, and α are determined by the value of t.

 Figure 4 Schematic diagram of the optimization of the amount of overlap and the actual laser welding effect